Feilden Clegg Bradley Studios: Awards

-Feilden Clegg Bradley Studios was awarded the 2008 RIBA Stirling Prize for Accordia in Cambridge (with Alison Brooks Architects and Maccreanor Lavington).
-In 2014 the practice was again shortlisted for the prize, this time for their work on Manchester School of Art.
+Feilden Clegg Bradley Studios was awarded the 2008 RIBA Stirling Prize for Accordia in Cambridge, designed in collaboration with Alison Brooks Architects and Maccreanor Lavington.
+The practice was shortlisted for the prize in 2014 for Manchester School of Art, and again in 2023 for the Faculty of Arts at the University of Warwick in Coventry.

-In 2015 the practice was revealed as the top RIBA Award-winning practice of the past 10 years and overall has been awarded 37 RIBA Awards, four RIBA Sustainability Awards, and 22 Civic Trust Awards.
-It has been awarded the International Council on Tall Buildings and Urban Habitat (CTBUH) Award for Broadcasting Tower in Leeds, as well as having been recognised by World Architecture Festival, Building Design Architect of the Year, the Wood Awards, SCONUL Library Design Awards, the AJ100 Awards and the Building/UK Green Building Council Sustainability Awards, amongst others.
+In 2015 the practice was identified as the top RIBA Award-winning practice of the preceding decade, and has received 37 RIBA Awards, four RIBA Sustainability Awards and 22 Civic Trust Awards.
+It has also been recognised with the International Council on Tall Buildings and Urban Habitat (CTBUH) Award for Broadcasting Tower in Leeds, and by organisations including the World Architecture Festival, Building Designs Architect of the Year Awards, the Wood Awards, SCONUL Library Design Awards, the AJ100 Awards and the Building/UK Green Building Council Sustainability Awards.

 Richard Feilden Foundation

-The Richard Feilden Foundation was set up in memory of Richard Feilden in 2005.

-The charity’s mission is to support sustainable architecture and education projects in Africa, promoting community involvement and the use of African expertise and technologies.
-The charity uses the skills and knowledge of the practice to work with like-minded organisations.
-Projects include an HIV Training Clinic in Mzuzu Malawi, Rubengera Technical Secondary School in Rwanda and a number of schools in Uganda.
+The Richard Feilden Foundation was established in 2005 in memory of Richard Feilden.
+Its mission is to support sustainable architecture and education projects in Africa, with an emphasis on community involvement and the use of local expertise and technologies.
+The foundation draws on the skills and knowledge of Feilden Clegg Bradley Studios in collaboration with partner organisations.
+Its projects include an HIV training clinic in Mzuzu, Malawi, the Rubengera Technical Secondary School in Rwanda, and several school developments in Uganda.